MF Grimm: 2000s

 MF Grimm's first release of the 2000s was the collaborative MF EP with MF DOOM on Brick Records.
 The release included remixes, as well as new material and the instrumental versions to every track.

 In 2001, MF Grimm recorded his debut album, The Downfall of Ibliys: A Ghetto Opera while on bail after his prison sentencing.
 The entire album was recorded during a twenty four-hour period, and featured production and appearances from Count Bass D and MF DOOM.
-The album was released on Grimm's Day By Day Entertainment label, although he did not hear the album until after his release from prison several years later.
+The album was released on Grimm's Day By Day Entertainment label, although he did not hear the album until after his release from prison in 2003.
 Around the time of MF Grimm's release, Day By Day Entertainment released a compilation of MF Grimm and MF DOOM material titled Best of MF.
 This compilation included features both artists had done, as well as several then-unreleased tracks.
 Some of the tracks would later be re-released under different titles on various projects.

 In addition to releasing his own material, Grimm has served as an executive producer on various prolific and now-classic albums from the period, including Operation: Doomsday, KMD's Black Bastards and Escape from Monsta Island!, amongst others.